jenkinsci/sge-cloud-plugin/README.md

 By default, the exit status of the last command determines the success or failure of the build step.
 For example, the following script would be inappropriately considered a success:

-    ls /nonexistent    # Error, exit status 2 echo "This echo command succeeds with exit status 0"
+    ls /nonexistent    # Error, exit status 2 echo "This echo command succeeds with exit status 0 even with the error on the previous line"

 If you prefer that your job fail and halt upon the first nonzero exit status, use the [Bash -e option](http://www.tldp.org/LDP/abs/html/options.html).
 The following script will fail upon the first error: